soootaleb/abcd/README.md

 > Settings a key value on the leader will append a commited log in WAL only after consensus

 - Node use IPs instead of ports (needs to be Docker containers on a single machine)
+- Multiple clients can connect to the leaders
+- The leader can send KVOpResponse to precise clients once a KVOpRequest has complete

 # Next steps